osamakawish/Z/Documentation/2 Design/_Design.md

 #### Spread

-The spread of the child elements.
+The default spread of the child elements.

 #### Drag